Wide-field Infrared Survey Explorer: Results

-As of May 2018, WISE / NEOWISE has also discovered 290 near-Earth objects and comets (see section below).
+As of May 2018, WISE / NEOWISE had also discovered 290 near-Earth objects and comets (see section below).

 Project milestones

 The WISE mission is led by Edward L. Wright of the University of California, Los Angeles.
 The mission has a long history under Wright's efforts and was first funded by NASA in 1999 as a candidate for a NASA Medium-class Explorer (MIDEX) mission under the name Next Generation Sky Survey (NGSS).
 The history of the program from 1999 to date is briefly summarized as follows: